mwkpe/cantools/README.md

 # cantools
-A collection of CLI tools for receiving and transmitting CAN frames
+A collection of CLI tools for receiving and transmitting CAN frames using Linux SocketCAN

 Description
 ---